Car batteries are often the target of petty thieves because stealing them is super easy. Just open the hood and its there, ripe for the picking!

 If you have a private garage available, parking inside is definitely the safest option out of the bunch.
 If you’re parking in front of your house, install an outdoor home security camera so that you can monitor your car.
 If you install a camera with WiFi connectivity and is motion sensitive, you will get an alert on your phone or computer if anyone approaches your house and vehicle.

 To receive the alert, you have to take into consideration the available distance for the motion sensor on the camera, and park within that distance.
-This popular SV3C camera provides 165 ft night vision and motion detection alerts via email.
+This popular SV3C camera provides up to 193 ft night vision and motion detection alerts via email.
 This is definitely a great idea because not only will you capture footage of the thief, you’ll also be able to respond quickly and see where the thief is, if he has a weapon, if there’s one or more of them etc.

 Motion sensor floodlights can also be helpful if you’re parking close to your home.
 Install floodlights that light up the area when someone approaches.
 This will deter thieves because they’ll be worried about being seen by someone while stealing the battery.